LadaOndris/hand-recognition/README.md

 ### System's usage

-The system requires that the user defines the gesture to be recognized, which is performed in *Preparation of gesture database*.
+The system requires that the user defines the gesture to be recognized, which is described in Section *Preparation of gesture database*.
 The real-time recognition from live images or from the custom dataset is demonstrated in *Real-time gesture recognition*.